 Individuals can also open, maintain and hold foreign currency accounts with a bank in the UK for making remittances under the Scheme without prior approval of the Reserve Bank.
 The foreign currency accounts may be used for putting through all transactions connected with or arising from remittances eligible under this Scheme.

 A person going anywhere within the United Kingdom, either England, Wales, Scotland or Northern Ireland for medical treatment is allowed foreign exchange up to an amount of USD 2,50,000 or its equivalent per FY without insisting on an estimate from a hospital/doctor.
 For amount exceeding the above limit, Authorised Dealers may release foreign exchange under general permission based on the estimate from the doctor in India or hospital/ doctor in the UK or Great Britain.
 A person who has fallen sick after proceeding abroad may also be released foreign exchange by an Authorised Dealer (without seeking prior approval of the Reserve Bank of India) for medical treatment outside India.

-A person going to the KU for employment can draw foreign exchange up to USD 2,50,000 per FY from an Authorised Dealer in India.
+A person going to the UK for employment can draw foreign exchange up to USD 2,50,000 per FY from an Authorised Dealer in India.